 - Nature or landscapes

-- Portraits or even weddings
+- Events, or weddings

 - Street photography

-- DSLR (with interchangeable lenses)
+- DSLRs (with interchangeable lenses)

 So let’s have another look at that list of photography subjects above, and I’ll add my suggestion for the best camera to suit those needs.

 Of course, this is a rough suggestion based only on the topic.
 But keep these in mind as we continue through the other seven questions.

-- Your kids (DSLR or Mirrorless)
+- Your kids (DSLR or mirrorless)

-- Travel photos (Mirrorless or Point and Shoot)
+- Travel photos (mirrorless or compact)

-- Nature or landscapes (DSLR or Mirrorless)
+- Nature or landscapes (DSLR, mirrorless, or compact)

-- Wildlife (DSLR or Mirrorless)
+- Wildlife (DSLR or mirrorless)

-- Sports (DSLR or Mirrorless)
+- Sports (DSLR or mirrorless)

-- Portraits or even weddings (DSLR or Mirrorless)
+- Events or weddings (DSLR or mirrorless)

 #2 – What is your budget?

-We aren’t all made of money, so budget may play a big part in choosing the best digital camera for you.
+Likely, you aren’t made of money, so the budget may play a big part in choosing the best digital camera for you.

-The prices in this category vary greatly from as low as $100 to up and even over $1500 usually based on the sensor size and number of megapixels (more on those later).
+The prices in this category vary greatly from as low as $100 to up and even over $1500.
+This is usually based on the sensor size and number of megapixels (more on those later).

-The best digital camera for you might be a point and shoot if … you want something small enough to slip into your pocket or handbag, and you like to keep it simple.
-You aren’t concerned about upgrading, don’t shoot sports or wildlife, and want to have it with you all the time.
+The best digital camera for you might be a compact camera if … you want something small enough to slip into your pocket or handbag, and you like to keep it simple.
+You aren’t concerned about upgrading, don’t shoot sports or wildlife, and want to have the camera with you all the time.

-There are many options available for brand and there are even full frame mirrorless cameras that compete on image quality with the full-size DSLRs.
+There are many options available by brand and there are even full-frame mirrorless cameras that compete on image quality with the full-size DSLRs.

-Generally, Mirrorless cameras offer a lot more than the first category above, including:
+Generally, mirrorless cameras offer a lot more than the first category above, including:

 - Interchangeable lenses so you can upgrade and expand your system as your learn and grow (or your budget does).